chipcullen/chipcullen_com_hugo/content/post/art-direction-for-the-web-book-review/index.md

 The book basically breaks down into three major parts:

-1. Discussing what Art Direction actually _is_, why it matters, and some historical examples of it.
+1. Discussing what art direction actually _is_, why it matters, and some historical examples of it.
-2. Going into how to approach Art Direction on the web in terms of _design_ - and some of the most significant design elements at your disposal.
+2. Going into how to approach art direction on the web in terms of _design_ - and some of the most significant design elements at your disposal.
 Specifically there is a focus on grids, typography and imagery.
-3. Lastly, Andy Clarke covers developing for Art Direction, and here he covers CSS Grid, typography techniques, and new image treatment options now available to us in CSS.
+3. Lastly, Andy Clarke covers developing for art direction, and here he covers CSS Grid, typography techniques, and new image treatment options now available to us in CSS.

 All the while, he uses an example set of pages from a site about a fictional app which helps connect would be bank robbers with getaway drivers.